rangari-rani/cdac-projects-fullstack/kanban-board/README.md

 ## 📬 Contact

-Built as part of continued frontend exploration after CDAC (2024).
 📫 Connect with me on [LinkedIn – Rani Rangari](https://www.linkedin.com/in/rani-rangari/)
 ⭐ If you found this project helpful or insightful, feel free to leave a ⭐!